dpeace8/note-taking-api/README.md

 I chose Node.js because it is well-suited for building lightweight REST APIs quickly.
 It allowed me to focus on clean application structure, database modeling, and testability.

 I spent a lot of time designing the database schema.
-I want to make sure the logic makes sense before coding to ensure a smoother process.
+I wanted to make sure the logic made sense before coding to ensure a smoother process.

 Modeling the many-to-many `team_members` table was the most challenging part.
 I had to figure out where those endpoints belong in the API.
 I decided to put it under teams and users since it was tied to both tables.